Best noodle soups in Melbourne

 They may be ramen by name, but these noodle-heads are no one-trick ponies.
 If you’re up for a change from the usual pork-heavy ramens that sometimes leave you comatose, this delicate soba dish is a superb alternative.
-The usual thick, ramen noodles are swapped out for thin, special, house-made wavy noodles that sit in a clear but flavoursome chicken broth seasoned with pink Himalayan salt, accompanied by tender slices of chicken breast, chunky, house-made chicken meatballs, bamboo shoots and spring onions.
-Add a marinated egg for a touch of richness if that is your jam.
+The thick, ramen noodles are swapped out for thin, house-made wavy noodles that sit in a clear but flavoursome chicken broth seasoned with pink Himalayan salt, accompanied by tender slices of chicken breast, house-made chicken meatballs, bamboo shoots and spring onion.
+Add a marinated egg for a touch of richness if that's your jam.
 Oishi!

 Order this: Traditional grandma chongqing noodles

 Grandma Noodle is a global chongqing chain, but the noodles are built off quality and consistency.
 A range of chillis and spices are fried off and added to a rich stock that builds this deceptively complex bowl of heady noodles.
 Sichuan peppercorns offer that telltale numbing characteristic of chongqing food.
 This bowl does not come topped with any proteins, but the spicy and savoury broth hits all sides of your palate, and you won’t be left wanting more.